 This why in fact organic forms and the wabi-sabi philosophy are experiencing such a flourishing.
 I think that at this time of age, many designers are actually taking the time to observe more, especially nature and reflect on these observations and empathizing with the end user and that leads to greater innovations and mindfulness in design.
 So I guess the best way to describe mindful design is really the drive to create a distinct zen experience to the user by engaging the user in a visual trip to the beauty of imperfection.

 I sincerely hope that somehow this made a little sense to you.
-I’m sorry if it didn’t, but at least I hope these images compensate for some of the things I’m trying to say… Do let me know if I lost you somewhere and I’ll try to find a better yet way to explain it all.
+I’m sorry if my somewhat poetic insights didn’t, but at least I hope these images illustrate better some of the things I’m trying to say… Do let me know if I lost you somewhere and I’ll try to find a better yet way to explain it all.